-Paraphrasing means formulating someone else’s ideas in your own words.
+Paraphrasing means putting someone else’s ideas into your own words.
 In order to do so correctly, you must entirely rewrite the passage you are referencing without changing the meaning of the original text.

-Every time you paraphrase, it’s important to cite the original source, and avoid wording that is too similar to the original.
-Otherwise, you could be at risk of committing plagiarism.
+Every time you paraphrase, it’s important to cite the original source and avoid wording that is too similar to the original.
+Otherwise, you could be at risk of committing paraphrasing plagiarism.

-Patchwork plagiarism, also called mosaic plagiarism, entails copying elements of different sources and combining them to create a new text.
+Patchwork plagiarism, also called mosaic plagiarism, involves copying elements of different sources and combining them to create a new text.
 It can include both directly copying and paraphrasing content without citation.

 It can be challenging to incorporate several sources into your work at once, so be sure to double-check that you are citing each one correctly.

-Be careful to distinguish your own words and ideas from those of your sources.
-If you quote multiple sources in one sentence, make sure to cite them separately so that it’s clear which material came from which source.
+If you quote or paraphrase multiple sources in one sentence, it’s often best to cite each one separately, so that it’s clear what material comes from which source.

 Plagiarism means presenting someone else’s work as your own without giving proper credit to the original author.
 In academic writing, plagiarism involves using words, ideas, or information from a source without including a citation.